 Funke was born in Muskegon, Michigan.
 Upon moving to Bangor, Michigan, at the age of eight, he began exploring the great outdoors.

 Funke’s father, James, taught him the various tree species on their hobby farm along with their uses.
-His mother, Johnell, tended to the large gardens and of course Tom was enlisted to help maintain, harvest, and preseve the bountiful harvest.
+His mother, Johnell, tended to their 4 acre garden.
+Of course Tom was enlisted to help maintain, harvest, and preserve the bountiful harvest.

 But he’d rather go exploring for frogs, climb a tree, and take in the natural surrounding of the beech-maple forest on the property.